pasqal-io/qadence/docs/tutorials/advanced_tutorials/differentiability.md

 ## Parametrized observable differentiation

-To allow differentiating observable parameters only, we need to specify the `values` argument as a dictionary with one of the two keys `circuit` and `observables`, each being a dictionary of corresponding parameters and values, as follows:
+To allow differentiating observable parameters only, we need to specify the `values` argument as a dictionary with one of the two keys `circuit` and `observables`, each being a dictionary of corresponding parameters and values:

 ```python exec="on" source="material-block" session="differentiability"
 parametric_obs = "z" * obs